floriankilian/SaveToReadwiseReaderOnTwitter/readme.md

 ## Possible future improvements:
-- Optimize API Key Handling
+- ~~Optimize API Key Handling~~
-    - checking for the API key only when the user decides to save a tweet to reduce potential annoyance
+    - ~~checking for the API key only when the user decides to save a tweet to reduce potential annoyance~~
-    - update the stored API key without clearing browser data or changing Tampermonkey settings (e.g., Alt + Click on the save icon).
+    - ~~update the stored API key without clearing browser data or changing Tampermonkey settings (e.g., Alt + Click on the save icon)~~
-- Improve Error Handling, e.g. red icon on an error
+- ~~Improve Error Handling, e.g. red icon on an error~~
-- Refactor and Modularize Code
+- Refactor and Modularize Code better
 - Get the author of the tweet instead of "twitter.com"